 Child Care Support Program

-Since 2017, the Trust’s Child Care Support Program has helped maintain and create new child care spaces in the Basin, train more Early Childhood Educators, and provide advisory services to child care providers.
+The Trust’s Child Care Support Program helps maintain and create new child care spaces in the Basin and supports Early Childhood Educator recruitment and retention.

 - certify and train more than 300 Early Childhood Educators

-- enhance the wages of 600 Early Childhood Educators
+- enhance the wages of an annual average of 340 Early Childhood Educators since 2022

-- support four Basin-wide professional development conferences for Early Childhood Educators
+- support five Basin-wide professional development conferences for Early Childhood Educators.

-If you are looking to create new child care spaces, we invite you to contact us to discuss your project.
-We support projects that have broad community support, a building location, an experienced operator, and possible funding from other sources.
+If you have a project that will create new child care spaces, reach out to us to talk about it.
+We can support projects that have broad community support, a building location, an experienced operator, and possible funding from other sources.
 Support may include:

 Early Childhood Educator Wage Subsidy Program